sou10202/simulation-sir/README.md

 # simulation-sir
-to manage SIRModel code in sig-simulation work
+to manage SIRModel code written by Python.